-In my previous article I shared with you some tips about the village of Olympos and it’s surroundings, a special area of the Island of Karpathos.
-Now I wanted to share with you more informations about the South part of Karpathos, where Vicky and I stayed and spent most of our time.
+In my previous article I shared with you some tips about the village of Olympos and it’s surroundings, a special area of the Karpathos Island.
+Now comes my guide to Karpathos with tips on where to sleep, things to do on Karpathos and Karpathos best beaches.

-* Where is Karpathos and how to get there?
+* Where is Karpathos Island and how to get to Karpathos?

 Karpathos is the second largest of the Greek Dodecanese islands, in the southeastern Aegean Sea.
 It is situated between the islands of Creta and Rhodos.